DataGemnon/Markets-Vademecum/index.md

 We recognize in here two parameters: <img src="https://render.githubusercontent.com/render/math?math=\mu"> (the expected rate of return for that stock) and <img src="https://render.githubusercontent.com/render/math?math=\sigma"> (the volatility of that stock).

-This model is called a Geometric Brownian Motion and we can easily deduct the following:
+This model is called a generalized Wiener Process and we can easily deduct the following:

 <img src="https://render.githubusercontent.com/render/math?math=\frac{dS}{S}=\mu \cdot dt%2b\sigma\cdot\varepsilon \sqrt{dt}">